How do I make a will?

 • The location of your will

-• The date you filed the wills notice with Vital Statistics
+• The date you filed the Wills Notice with Vital Statistics

-Then decide where you want to store your will.
+You’ll have to decide where you want to store your will.
 Some options for a physical will include:

 At home